 Getting around while you’re here

-Of those guests who do come to Keswick by car, many leave their car in our car park for the duration of their stay.
+Of those guests who do come to Keswick by car, many leave their car in our car park for the duration of their stay (a small fee is payable).

 Various forms of public transport are available and there are significant advantages, especially if you plan to get out onto the fells.
 Parking in places near your chosen route can be limited, so unless your off early in the morning, you might have to change your plans.
 You will also be restricted to circular routes, unless you fancy walking on roads at the beginning or end of the day.
 Public transport gives a greater range of options, and lets the driver enjoy the view as well!